8hobbies/vite-plugin-year/README.md

 [GitLab](https://gitlab.com/8hobbies/vite-plugin-year) | [GitHub](https://github.com/8hobbies/vite-plugin-year)

 A [Vite][] plugin that inserts the current year to the html file during build.
-Useful for adding a copyright year.
+Useful for adding a copyright year to the HTML file.

 ## Usage